 Make sure you get the names, contact info and license info for any company that does work on your home.
 Require EACH company to file and submit a notarized Release of Lien before you make a final payment to your contractor.

 If you need help, feel free to give us a call.
-WE can guide you through the process and help you find the right people, even if you don’t hire us.
+We can guide you through the process and help you find the right people, and answer any questions even if you don’t hire us.